 The AGLS Metadata Standard is a set of descriptive properties designed to improve the visibility and accessibility of online resources.
 AGLS is issued by Standards Australia as AS5044: 2010.

 The AGLS Metadata Standard has been mandated for use by Australian government agencies.
-The Digital Service Standard also requires the application of AGLS metadata to online resources.

 Why a metadata standard?

 Metadata allows you to search for any resource that has been described online by using keywords, names and phrases in a structured context of well-defined properties such as title, creator, date and intended audience of the resource.